oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 After constructing the authorization request URI, the app uses platform-specific APIs to open the URI in an external user-agent.
-Typically, the external user-agent used is the default browser, that is, the application configured for handling "http" and "https" scheme URIs on the system; however, different browser selection criteria and other categories of external user-agents MAY be used.
+Typically, the external user-agent used is the default browser, that is, the application configured for handling `http` and `https` scheme URIs on the system; however, different browser selection criteria and other categories of external user-agents MAY be used.